 Canadian Cardiovascular Society

-What is an arrhythmia?
+Explore arrhythmia.
 National Heart, Lung and Blood Institute, National Institutes of Health website.
-Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/arr/ .
+Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/arr.
 Updated July 1, 2011.
 Accessed January 18, 2013.